 Yes.
 Because of Michigan State University’s reputation and accreditation, many employers recognize the value of the university’s graduate programs and provide tuition reimbursement.
 Questions regarding your employer’s tuition assistance policy should be directed to your personnel or human resources director.
 Or, call your University Alliance enrollment advisor at 855-300-1310.

-Application deadlines occur in December, April and August for the spring, summer and fall semesters.
-Once admitted, you can enroll at any time.
-Three five-week classes are offered each semester.
+Application deadlines for the Master of Science in Management, Strategy and Leadership and for-credit graduate certificates occur in December, April and August for the spring, summer and fall semesters.
+The Application deadline for the Master of Science in Supply Chain Management is December 12 for the spring semester class start.
 Call now before the enrollment deadline passes for the upcoming term.

 Upon admission, you will receive a formal letter in the mail from Michigan State, as well as detailed instructions on how to set up your Michigan State University email account.
 Please note, however, that individual situations vary.
 Your University Alliance enrollment advisor can confirm where you are in the process.